Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 - Why Vettel and not Perez for Aston Martin in 2021?

-Bottas finished just 0.059s behind and lost a final chance on the final Q3 attempts to turn the tables when he had to slow down through the first sector for yellow flags after Renualt's Esteban Ocon spun.
-Ahead of Ocon on the road, Hamilton wasn't impacted by the caution flag and failed to improve on his final attempt.
+Bottas finished just 0.059s behind and lost a final chance on the final Q3 attempts to turn the tables when he had to slow down through the first sector for yellow flags after Renault's Esteban Ocon spun.
+Ahead of Ocon on the road, Hamilton was not impacted by the caution flag and failed to improve on his final attempt.

 "I still had more time in there," rued Bottas.
 "Run one was OK, but not perfect.
 I was looking forward to the last lap but I didn't get the opportunity."